 Sibling placements are for brothers and sisters who are placed together in a foster care household.
-Capstone Foster Care advocates keeping siblings together within a family environment unless it is deemed inappropriate by the placing authority.
-Capstone ensures where possiblesiblings groups are placed together, and the agency is able to offer sibling group placements.
+Capstone Foster Care advocates keeping siblings together within a family environment, unless it is deemed inappropriate by the placing authority.
+Capstone is committed to ensuring that where possible siblings groups are placed together, and the agency is able to offer sibling group placements.
 We are able to offer carers who can take larger sibling groups to ensure that children do not need to be separated.